-The Care Quality Commission (CQC) have awarded Surrey and Borders Partnership a rating of ‘Good’, following their inspection of our Trust at the beginning of 2019.
+The Care Quality Commission (CQC) have awarded Surrey and Borders Partnership a rating of ‘Good’, following an inspection of our Trust at the beginning of 2019.

 In addition to our overall rating, the Commission recognised several areas of Outstanding practice around the Trust: